 To learn more about net effective versus gross rents, read What does 'net effective rent' mean?.

 If the landlord is offering partial months free, enter it with a decimal point.
 For example, 6 weeks free rent should be entered as 1.5 months.

 2. Your track record matters

-Landlords generally want to keep a tenant in an apartment, because changing a unit over can be costly, especially if renovations or updates are needed before it can be put back on the market.
-So if you've been a good tenant who always pays your rent on time, your landlord is less likely to raise your rent.
+Landlords generally want to keep a tenant in an apartment, because finding new tenants can be costly, especially if renovations or updates are needed before the place can be put back on the market.
+If you've been a good tenant who always pays your rent on time, your landlord may be less inclined to raise your rent, especially now.

 3. Stay calm, and ask politely